 - Copy of passport and visa information page and both sides of the I-94 card or I-94 print out

 - Copy of both sides of any previously issued EAD cards

 - Two recent US color passport photos of yourself (print your name on the back of the photos)

-- Copy of your degree from New Paltz
+- Copy of your STEM diploma and transcript

 - OPTIONAL-Completed form G-1145 if you want to receive email/ text verification from the USCIS that your application has been accepted.

 While on the OPT STEM extension, do I have to report any information to the USCIS or International Student office?

 - Yes, while on the OPT STEM extension, you need to do the following: